abdallahalhomsi/SU-Learning-Companion/README.md

 ### Known Limitations / Bugs
 No known critical limitations or bugs at the time of submission.

-No known critical limitations or bugs at the time of submission.

 Core requirements were validated through manual testing + automated tests:

 Authentication (signup, login, logout)